magento/devdocs/guides/v2.0/comp-mgr/upgrader/upgrade-start.md

 </div>

 ## Optional custom maintenance page
-During the time you're upgrading, your storefront is partially available.
+During the time you're upgrading, your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} is partially available.
 Users can see a list of files and so on but cannot shop or check out.

 To avoid the appearance of a disabled site and to set up a custom maintenance page that displays during the upgrade, see [Maintenance mode options for upgrade]({{page.baseurl}}comp-mgr/trouble/cman/maint-mode.html).

 <h2 id="compman-access">Start System Upgrade from the Magento Admin</h2>
 To run System Upgrade:

-1. Log in to the Magento Admin as an administrator.
+1. Log in to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} as an administrator.
 2. Click **System** > Tools > **Web Setup Wizard**.
 	The following page displays.<br><br>
 	<img src="{{ site.baseurl }}common/images/cman_upgr_initial.png" width="650px" alt="Specify whether to manage components or upgrade Magento">